 - Be aware if you are using public Wi-Fi (e.g., libraries, coffee shops), connection speeds may slow down the application.

-USC is committed to making our application accessible to all individuals.
+Common App for transfer is committed to making our application accessible to all individuals.
 Visit the Liaison International 508 Compliance Audits and Managements page to learn more about our standards and download our VPATs.